-As opposed to local email clients, attachments are never automatically opened or downloaded, the amount of spam is reduced, you can process email from any device, and there is no waiting for messages to download which saves space on your computer.
+As opposed to local email clients, attachments are never automatically opened or downloaded, the amount of spam is reduced, and you can process email from any device.
+There is also no waiting for messages to download, which saves space on your computer.

 Yes.
 You can download a stable version of SquirrelMail from the official website and install it on your server using FTP or the command line.
 Before doing so, check with your hosting company to ensure that your server has all the necessary requirements.

 It is available on all platforms supporting PHP.
 Some of the platforms commonly used alongside SquirrelMail include OS X, FreeBSD, and Linux.

 Yes, as long as the server has support for PHP, which most modern hosting companies do.